-Those of Blanchard's second type, autogynephilic transsexuals, develop an error in erotic target localisation, which means that they locate their erotic target (towards women) on themselves rather than on other people.
-This, Blanchard believed is the result of a failure of some developmental process that keeps "normal" heterosexual learning on target, possibly by biasing sexual arousal to external instead of internal stimuli (Blanchard, 1991).
+Those of Blanchard's second type, autogynephilic transsexuals, develop an error in erotic target localization, which means that they locate their erotic target (toward women) on themselves rather than on other people.
+This, Blanchard believed, is the result of a failure of some developmental process that keeps "normal" heterosexual learning on target, possibly by biasing sexual arousal to external instead of internal stimuli (Blanchard, 1991).
 When this development fails, a person acquires sexual fantasies of themselves having some or all attributes of the desired object.
-In the case of transvestism, individuals become attracted to particular garments rather the parts of the female body that the garment is worn over (female underwear and brassieres are the most striking examples here).
-In the case of autogynephilia, the desired object is the female physique, and the individual in some way locates these on their own body (Blanchard, 1991).
+In the case of transvestism, individuals become attracted to particular garments rather than the parts of the female body that the garment is worn over (female underwear and brassieres are the most common examples here).
+In the case of autogynephilia, the desired object is the female physique, and these individuals in some way locate aspects of the female physique on their own body (Blanchard, 1991).

-Blanchard stated that sexual arousal to autogynephilic fantasy may diminish or even disappear due to age, hormone treatment, and genital surgery; and yet the desire to live as a woman does not diminish, and often grows stronger.
-He saw this as a likeness to heterosexual pair bonding: after years of marriage, sexual excitement with a partner tends to decrease, however one continues to be just as attached to that person.
-Similarly the desire to have a female body can continue in some permanent "love-bond" (Blanchard, 1991).
+Blanchard stated that sexual arousal to autogynephilic fantasy may diminish or even disappear due to age, hormone treatment, and genital surgery; and yet the desire to live as a woman does not diminish and often grows stronger.
+He saw this as a likeness to heterosexual pair bonding: after years of marriage, sexual excitement with a partner tends to decrease; however, one continues to be attached to that person.
+Similarly, the desire to have a female body can continue in some permanent "love-bond" (Blanchard, 1991).

 A significant number of transsexuals have voiced disagreement with Blanchard's model (Dreger, 2008; Lawrence, 2007; Veale, Clarke, & Lomax, 2009b).
-Veale et al. gave transwomen the opportunity to comment on Blanchard's theory, and found most of their comments were negative.
-The most common response was that the theory is too narrow, and does not allow for diversity outside of Blanchard's two types.
+Veale et al. (2009b) gave transwomen the opportunity to comment on Blanchard's theory and found that most of their comments were negative.
+The most common response was that the theory is too narrow and does not allow for diversity outside of Blanchard's two types.
 This criticism can also be applied to the primary/secondary transsexualism distinction outlined by Docter (1988) and the classical/non-classical distinction employed in this article.
-However, the Identity-Defence Model allows for variation between these types should empirical evidence uncover the need for this.
+However, the identity-defense model allows for variation between these types should empirical evidence uncover the need for this.

-In this article, we use the term cross-gender eroticism in place of autogynephilia because the term is gender-neutral which fits the purposes of our article better.
+In this article, we use the term cross-gender eroticism in place of autogynephilia because the term is gender-neutral, which better fits the purposes of our article.